KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

     * Show only icons for the windows to save on space
     * Change the menu to only show the xfce4 icon
     * Configure the panel size to be larger.

-I'll share the config files for this [here](https://github.com/KeepFloyding/keepfloyding.github.io/tree/master/_posts/code/xfce4-config)
+I'll share the config files for this [here](https://github.com/KeepFloyding/keepfloyding.github.io/tree/master/_posts/code/xfce4.tar.gz)

 * And of course everyone's favourite customisation, changing to a cool background.
-I like the minimalistic ones like [here](https://icanbecreative.com/article/simple-desktop-wallpapers-for-minimalist-lovers/).
+I like the minimalistic ones found [here](https://icanbecreative.com/article/simple-desktop-wallpapers-for-minimalist-lovers/).

 * Keyboard shortcuts!
 The shortcuts that I like to use are:
     * Fill window to the left or right `(Super + Right Arrow (or Left Arrow))`